isomerpages/nhg-ohrpp/_training/Other Courses & Events/Clinical Research Coordinator Society (CRCS) Forums.md

 <br>As part of these educational efforts, CRCS forums are held several times
 a year, as a platform for information sharing, exchange of ideas and networking across the community.
-CRCS also collaborates with the Clinical Research Professional (CRP) community in Singapore in organising these educational initiatives.
+CRCS also collaborates with the Clinical Research Professional (CRP) community in Singapore in organizing these educational initiatives.
 <br>&nbsp;<strong>&nbsp;</strong>
 </p>